projectdiscovery/interactsh/README.md

 # Interactsh Server

-Interactsh server runs multiple web services and capture all the incoming requests, to host interactsh-server, you are required to have followings:
+Interactsh server runs multiple services and captures all the incoming requests.
+To host an instance of interactsh-server, you are required to have the follow requirements:

 1. Domain name with custom **host names** and **nameservers**.
 2. Basic VPS running 24/7 in the background.